EPA ID: PAD982363970

 On This Page

-- In June 2012 EPA conducted the next round of ISCO injections of in-situ chemical oxidation injections.
-EPA conducted sampling in August 2012 and November 2012 to evaluate the effects of the injections.
+- In May 2013 EPA conducted the second round of ISCO injections of in-situ chemical oxidation injections.
+EPA conducted sampling in the fall and winter of 2013 to evaluate the effects of the injections.
 EPA is currently analyzing groundwater data to determine the extent of future groundwater injections.

 - The site is located in Valmont Industrial Park on Jaycee Drive near Deer Run Road in Hazle Township and West Hazleton Borough.
 The site also includes an area of groundwater contamination which extends from the facility to the northeast in the area of Twin Oaks Road, Bent Pine Road, and Deer Run Road.